LIS501/syllabi/md/Asgt3.md

        take.

 2. **Due LAB10DATE Annotated bibliography of 20 items**, to the Moodle drop box *Assignment 3 abstract & bibliography*
+     - Create an annotated bibliography.
+Format entries consistency and indicate the citation format you use.
+Number each entry.
-     - Following the Purdue Writing Lab Guidelines, create a document that integrates annotations with formatted entries.
-For each resource, write an annotation that situates the work presented with respect to your research question.
+       For each resource, write a 2-paragraph annotation.
+The first paragraph should describe the resource while the second paragraph should situate it with respect to your research question and/or method.

        Overall, the annotated bibliography should connect your problem to what is already known.
 It should have a meaningful order (which might be alphabetical, chronological, or something else).
 The resource list previously submitted may need to be modified, either